 Learn How to Get Started in the Fashion Industry

 Do you have a love for art?
-Have you always had a strong interest in what you wear and in designing your own clothing, shoes, and accessories?
+Have you always had a strong interest in what you wear and in designing your clothing, shoes, and accessories?
 Do you love helping others make choices about what they wear and how to match their accessories to help them look great?

 Do you possess determination and strong communication and interpersonal skills that will help you be proactive in your job search and successful on the job?
-If you answered yes to all of the above, you may be a person who has a flair for fashion and an interest in pursuing an internship or career in this highly competitive industry.
+If you answered yes to all of the above, you might be a person who has a flair for fashion and an interest in pursuing an internship or career in this highly competitive industry.

 Finding an Exciting and Sexy Career in the Fashion Industry

-At first glance, getting a job in the fashion industry seems like an exciting and sexy career.
+At first, glance, getting a job in the fashion industry seems like an exciting and sexy career.
 It also may seem that there’s a lot of money to be made in a career in fashion especially if you have dreams of becoming the next Ralph Lauren, Calvin Klein, or Donna Karan.
 The romantic notion of a fashion career or of becoming the next big fashion designer needs to be tempered with the hard work and dedication it takes to become successful in the field.

 If you have the determination, the talent, and the willingness to do what it takes to become successful, it’s time to think of ways to get exposure and experience in the field and get yourself started.
 Fashion internships are competitive and to get a position with a major well-known designer or company you will have to prove yourself and show that you have what it takes.